 When Twin Peaks was canceled at the end of its second season in 1991, it left a void television didn’t know it would have to fill.
 A new audience was discovered, an audience that wanted something more than the nighttime soaps, procedurals and sitcoms they saw in varying forms.
 This new audience had a desire for television that could make them both think and feel, could make them question larger mysteries than what we were accustomed to seeing in our everyday life, told emotionally challenging stories and that dared them to dream.
 They wanted stories that didn’t wrap up at the end of the hour and that could linger in their minds until the time came for the next episode one week later.
+Prestige TV had been born.
 Network television responded by getting bit by the “weird” bug and networks began producing shows that were weird for the sake of being weird, hoping to catch lightning in a bottle the way Twin Peaks had.
 None of these shows had the characters, lingering emotion or soul based work that Mark Frost and David Lynch’s now cult classic had.
 Weird for the sake of weird wasn’t going to cut it but that audience still begged for something new to cling to.
 Enter The X Files.

 Chris Carter’s The X Files came to television a little over two years after the then series finale of Twin Peaks aired and one year after Fire Walk With Me was released in theaters.
 The X Files used many Peaks alum in cameos, and series star David Duchovny himself had a memorable few episode run on Twin Peaks as well as Agent Denise Bryson.
 Shot in Vancouver for its first five seasons, the show was able to reproduce the same, eerie Northwestern feel and also managed to capture viewer’s imaginations with its overarching mythology that like Twin Peaks, wasn’t prominently featured in every episode.
 Mythology in The X Files was what most fans gravitated towards but in order to both keep the show fresh and continue the story for many years, “Monster of the Week” episodes and various mini-arcs were used to space out the major mythology downloads.
 It was a smart strategy—most fans of the show feel that The X Files maintained a high level of quality for its first 7 of 9 seasons, which by television standards is quite impressive.